 Additionally, Bianca has consulted to the Association of State Correctional Administrators as a writer and data

-analyst and interned with the Campaign to End Mass Incarceration at the American Civil Liberties Union.
-In 2013, she also co-founded College Pathways at Rikers Island, an preparation program for incarcerated people pursuing higher education.
+analyst and worked for the Campaign to End Mass Incarceration at the American Civil Liberties Union.
+In 2013, she also co-founded College Pathways at Rikers Island, a preparation program for incarcerated students interested in pursuing higher education upon release.

 Bianca is also an Equal Justice Works Fellow sponsored by Ropes & Gray.
 In the past, she has been a Harvard University Presidential Public Service Fellow, Ford Foundation Public Interest Fellow, Paul & Daisy Soros New American Fellow, and an Education Pioneers Analyst Fellow.
 Bianca holds a B.A. from Columbia University and a J.D. from Harvard Law School.

 Luke is a Program Associate at the Corrections Accountability Project.

 Previously, Luke interned with the Government Affairs Office of the Human Rights Campaign, Criminal Justice Policy Center, and Legislative Affairs Department of the Pennsylvania Department of Corrections.

 Luke graduated with a B.A. from New York University—Shanghai in 2017 as a member of the university program's inaugural class.
 He studied global China studies with a concentration in politics and law and a minor in finance.

 Lawrence Bartley is a Program Assistant at the Corrections Accountability Project.
 Lawrence is also a Communications Assistant at The Marshall Project.